 - Which of the allegations in the Particulars of Claim they deny

-- Which of the allegations they are unable to admit or deny, but which they require the claimant to prove (where applicable)
+- Also the allegations they are unable to admit or deny, but which they require the claimant to prove (where applicable)

 - Which of the allegations they admit to